 Only a few weeks later, Jallal Lemhel will retract before the same investigating judge and cancel his testimony against Bedoui and Bouazghi.
 What motivated such a drastic turn in his testimony?
 According to news outlet Algerie Part, whose editor-in-chief is currently in exile in France following his arbitrary arrest and subsequent release, and whose wife’s car was burned last week by regime mercenaries as a reprisal for his investigative work, Jallal Lemhel’s father went to El-Harrach Prison to reason with his son, convince him to review his testimony and exonerate Algeria’s current prime minister Noureddine Bedoui.
 In exchange, the family is alleged to have received a large sum of money by the same media source.

 Noureddine Bedoui, during last Friday’s demonstrations ordered the use of tear gas and rubber bullets on demonstrators, amongst which were many children and elderly people.

-Just yesterday, Noureddine Bedoui ordered again the arrest of four democracy activists, who were then taken to a police station in the district of Baraki.
-According to the arrestees, the female activists were stripped naked and degraded by police officers.
+Yesterday, Noureddine Bedoui ordered the arrest of four democracy activists, who were then taken to a police station in the district of Baraki.
+According to the arrestees, the female activists were stripped naked by police officers.
 No reason was given for their arrest.